-The Institution of Engineering and Technology (IET) is a not-for-profit membership body with over 168,000 members in 150 countries.
+The Institution of Engineering and Technology (IET) is a not-for-profit membership body with more than 155,000 engineering and technology professionals in 148 countries.
 Our mission is to inform, inspire and influence the engineering community and we do this by providing a range of services to members and customers, which may include services to children.

 The IET is licensed by the Engineering Council to deliver professional registration to help our members achieve their career goals, while our fundraising activities help aspiring engineers through our support of STEM Education programmes, Awards, Scholarships and Bursaries.
 In order to develop the services, support and carry out activities our members and customers need, the IET will in many circumstances collect personal data.

 It is supported by a wholly-owned trading subsidiary, IET Services Limited.
 IET brands include Inspec, E&T, Electrical Standards, Wiring Regulations, Faraday and Venues.
-Additionally, the IET maintains a relationship with IET Connect, the benevolent fund, which is a separate charity that offers services to members in need of special assistance
+Additionally, the IET maintains a relationship with Foothold, the benevolent fund, which is a separate charity that offers services to members in need of special assistance

 As appropriate, the IET may disclose your information to any of these legal entities for the purposes of introducing and delivering goods and services to you.
 In order to offer you the IET's global activities, it may be necessary to share personal data with IET Local Networks (set up and run by IET volunteers for the benefit of members), and IET offices outside the European Economic Area (EEA).